MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-apps-copilot.md

    > [!NOTE]
    > You can use Copilot for any report that meets [Copilot for Power BI requirements](../../create-reports/copilot-introduction.md).
 If you don't see the Copilot icon in the report header, it probably means that the report does not meet these requirements.

 2. In the Copilot chat window that opens, choose the prompt that best suits your needs.
-You can choose get an executive summary of the current page or insights based on the data on the page.
+You can choose to get an executive summary of the current page or insights based on the data on the page.

       :::image type="content" source="./media/mobile-apps-copilot/copilot-choose-prompt.png" alt-text="Screenshot showing the summary and insights prompts." border="false":::

 Copilot generates its response.
 You can enlarge the chat window to show more of the response if necessary.
 If you want to return to the report, you can close the chat window by tapping the **X** at the top of the window.
-The chat is saved until the report is refreshed or closed, so unless that happens, you'll be able to see all the prompts and responses again when you tap the Copilot button again.
+The chat is saved until the report is refreshed or closed, so unless that happens, you can see all the prompts and responses again by tapping the Copilot button.

 The following image shows a response in the Copilot chat window (in its enlarged state) and points out the controls you have to work with the response.